-- (a) The Board of Directors provides overall risk management direction and oversight. - (b) The bank's risk appetite is approved by the Board of Directors. - (c) Risk management is embedded in the Group as an intrinsic process and is a core competence of all its employees. - (d) It manages its credit, market, operational and liquidity risks in a coordinated manner within the organization. - (e) The bank's risk management function is independent of the business divisions. - (f) The bank's internal audit function reports to the Board Audit Committee and provides independent validation of the business units' compliance with risk policies and procedures and the adequacy and effectiveness of the risk management framework on an enterprisewide basis.
+- (a) The Board of Directors provides overall risk management direction and oversight. - (b) The bank's risk appetite is approved by the Board of Directors. - (c) Risk management is embedded in the Group as an intrinsic process and is part of the core competence expected from all employees. - (d) It sets out steps for managing its credit, market, operational and liquidity risks in a coordinated manner within the organization. - (e) The bank's risk management function is independent of the business divisions. - (f) The bank's internal control and audit function is independent and the Group reports to the Board Audit Committee and provides independent validation of the business units' compliance with risk policies and procedures and the adequacy and effectiveness of the risk management framework on an enterprise-wide basis.